 Some colleagues described her as “fanciful” in the way she described food, but she resisted being edited:

-And in the late 1940s, she squashed back into place someone at a newspaper who dared change her references to freshly squeezed tomato as "blood" to the milder word, "juice."
+And indeed Paddleford did.
+In the late 1940s, she gave a piece of her mind to someone at a newspaper who dared change her references to freshly squeezed tomato as “blood” to the milder word, “juice.”

 The couple first lived on a farm at Mill Creek near Solon’s parents.
 Her older brother, Glenn Decatur Paddleford, had been born on 29 September 1890.
 A child born in 1895 died while still an infant, then Clementine came along in 1898.